 How to Make Cake Pops

 Today we are going to dive into the tiny little morsels of goodness called cake pops, also known as cake balls or cake truffles.
 In your time baking and cake decorating, surely many of you may have heard horror stories about cake pops, like cracking chocolate, cake pops falling off their sticks and the chocolate not melting properly, but with a few tips and tricks you can enjoy making cake pops that will wow your friends and family!

 First, gather your ingredients and tools.
 Here is what you will need:

-- Icing- for best results, use a buttercream that is made with only butter, no shortening (this will help your cake pops stay together better when they are dipped.)
+- Icing – For best results, use a buttercream that is made with only butter, no shortening.
+(This will help your cake pops stay together better when they are dipped.)
 This Swiss Meringue Buttercream Recipe works very well.

 - A plate or extra cake pan lined with parchment paper